 Each participant is responsible only for its share of the operating costs of the Plant which are allocated and billed monthly based upon each participant's pro rata share of monthly water production.
-The District's advance for operations and maintenance of the regional wastewater treatment plant is \$42,808 and the District recorded total expenditures of \$493,584 as its share of the operating costs of the plant.
+The District's advance for operations and maintenance of the joint facilities is \$42,808 and its share of current year operating costs totaled \$619,801.